 EETN Honorary Member Distinction Policy

-The distinction of Honorary Member is EETN’s highest recognition for individuals whose research work and broader activity have advanced Artificial Intelligence (AI) and have substantially strengthened the research community and the greek AI ecosystem.
+The distinction of Honorary Member is EETN’s highest recognition for individuals whose research work and broader activity have advanced Artificial Intelligence (AI) and have substantially strengthened the local AI ecosystem and/or the AI ecosystem related to Greece.

-This policy supports EETN’s mission to bring together Greek research capacity worldwide in the field of Artificial Intelligence and the local AI ecosystem (the academic community, research centers, industry, start-ups, the public sector, and civil society).
+This policy supports EETN’s mission to bring together Greek research capacity worldwide in the field of Artificial Intelligence, the local AI ecosystem (the academic community, research centers, industry, start-ups, the public sector, and civil society) and the AI ecosystem related to Greece.

 An Honorary Member of EETN is an individual recognized for: